 - f.
-De-energize all AC and DC power connections and allow the internal capacitors in the charger to discharge before servicing this unit.
+De-energize all AC and DC power connections before servicing this unit.
 If injury does occur, apply standard treatment for electrical shock and, if necessary, consult with a physician. - g.
 The charger is not for outdoor use.
 Do not expose the charger to rain or snow. - h.
 Do not operate the charger if it has received a sharp blow, been dropped, or otherwise damaged. - Do not disassemble the charger.
 Have the charger examined by a NATIONAL RAILWAY SUPPLY service agent.
 If the charger is assembled incorrectly, damage to the charger and the batteries or an electrical shock may result.